OptiKey/OptiKey/docs/Localize.md

 ![OptiKey Project Selection](https://raw.githubusercontent.com/OptiKey/OptiKey/master/docs/OptiKeyLocaleGuideImages/transifex_project_trans_page.JPG)

 Which is the actual translation interface.
-You can easily start translating by first clicking at the desired string to be translated and typing the representative translation to your language in the bottom right box clicking **Save** to store the translation.
-Play around with the [Transifex][3] interface a bit, it's relatively easy to use so you shouldn't have any problems -- but should you do, let us know so we can help you!
+You can easily start translating by first clicking on the desired string to be translated and typing the representative translation to your language in the bottom right box clicking **Save** to store the translation.
+Play around with the [Transifex][3] interface a bit, it's relatively easy to use so you shouldn't have any problems -- but should you do let us know so we can help you!

-After completing the translation in [Transifex][3], you should notify us as soon as possible so the translation you made can be checked and have it's `.resx` file generated as you will need this in order to implement the new locale inside OptiKey.
+After completing the translation in [Transifex][3], you should notify us as soon as possible so the translation you made can be checked and have its `.resx` file generated as you will need this in order to implement the new locale inside OptiKey.
 Having acquired your language `.resx` file it's time to start adding the new **Locale** inside OptiKey.